 - What is the most interesting and/or beautiful piece of mathematics you know?
-Why?
+Why is it interesting/beautiful?

 - Anything you might want to add that may convince us this minor really is for you.

-What is important for you to know is that this is a demanding minor, intended for students that know why they want to do it and that are willing to do the hard work it takes to learn and practice the mathematicians way of thinking (which almost surely is different from what you are used to).
+What is important for you to know is that this is a demanding minor, intended for students that know why they want to do it and that are willing to do the hard work it takes to learn and practice the mathematicians’ way of thinking.
 The selection procedure is intended to ensure as much as we can that you have chosen it for the right reason and that you have what it takes to succeed.